World Cup

 Fact checker Marcus Webb

 Round three at the World Cup, AT&T Stadium in Arlington, and Japan face Sweden in a fixture where neither side can afford to stumble.
-Japan enter as marginal home favourites at 2.11, Sweden priced at 3.56, and the draw sitting at 3.48.
-The market expects a tight, low-scoring affair, with Under 2.5 goals heavily favoured at 1.77 and both teams to score priced evenly at 1.9 each.
-I'm leaning towards a narrow Japan win in a match shaped more by structure and caution than open attack.
+Japan enter as marginal home favourites at 2.22, Sweden priced at 4.50, and the draw sitting at 3.50.
+The lineups are confirmed: Japan field Ueda and Doan in attack, while Sweden start Gyökeres and Isak despite their heavy defeat to the Netherlands.
+The market still expects a tight, low-scoring affair, with Under 2.5 now at 1.97 and both teams to score priced at 1.75 for yes and 2.09 for no. I'm sticking with a narrow Japan win, but the confirmed lineups and late odds movement add useful texture.
 Keep reading to see where the edges sit.

-Japan's case for winning rests on their home setting and the market's marginal preference for them at 2.11.
-Sweden's case for avoiding defeat rests on their tournament pedigree and the fact that they sit first in the group, which gives them psychological confidence even in a neutral-ish venue like Arlington.
-The draw is a genuine outcome here, priced at 3.48, and I wouldn't be shocked if that's how it finishes.
-But if I'm forced to pick a lean, I'm taking Japan at 2.11 with the understanding that this is a tight, nervy match where one goal could be enough.
-A 1-0 scoreline feels about right-enough to edge it, not enough to relax.
+Japan's case for winning still rests on their home setting, their cleaner recent form, and the market's preference for them at 2.22.
+Sweden's case for avoiding defeat rests on their attacking quality, with Gyökeres and Isak both confirmed starters, and the fact that they sit just one point behind Japan in a group where goal difference could matter.
+The draw remains a genuine outcome here, priced at 3.50, and I wouldn't be shocked if that's how it finishes.
+But if I'm forced to pick a lean, I'm taking Japan at 2.22 with the understanding that this is a tight, nervy match where one goal could be enough.
+A 1-0 scoreline still feels about right-enough to edge it, not enough to relax.

 Japan to edge a tight, nervous World Cup opener at 2.11, with both sides showing enough caution to keep the scoreline compact.